Table of Contents

 “I believe true confidence comes from a feeling of self-assuredness from one’s inner self.
 However, I also believe that it is heavily impacted by a lack of confidence with one’s outside appearance as well.
 Plastic surgery can help improve confidence in this way.”

-The lower eyelid contributes to the overall aesthetic of the periorbital region.
-Proper evaluation and treatment of the skin, muscle, and fat will improve the appearance of the aging eye.
-Some of the characteristic changes in the lower lids with age includes: loose skin, herniated orbital fat, accentuation of the lid-cheek junction with accentuation of the tear trough region (by the nose), and weakness of the lower lid leading to lid laxity and scleral show (too much white of the eye is seen).
-Lower eyelid laxity when not addressed can contribute to scleral show, or worse, ectropion (the turning out of the lower lid) thus showing the conjunctiva.
-When the lower eyelid is weak a supporting procedure is necessary.
-This can be done by performing a canthopexy or even a canthoplasty procedure.
-Proper evaluation and good technique will minimize risks of eyelid surgery and provide for reliable and safe results.
+The lower eyelid contributes to the overall aesthetic of the eyes.
+Proper evaluation and treatment of the skin, muscle, and fat will improve the appearance of an aging eye.
+Some of the characteristic changes in the lower lids with age includes: loose skin, herniated fat, accentuation of the lid-cheek junction and tear trough region (by the nose), and weakness of the lower lid leading to lid laxity and scleral show (too much white of the eye is seen).

-This can be performed when there is only loose excess skin.
-An incision can be made just inferior to the eyelid margin and the skin can be elevated off the underlying muscle and then the excess skin can be removed.
-More commonly a “skin pinch” is performed without elevating a skin flap off of the muscle.
+This technique is used when there is only loose excess skin causing an issue.
+An incision can be made just below the eyelid margin and the skin is elevated off the underlying muscle and then the excess skin can be removed.
+More commonly a “skin pinch” technique is performed without elevating a skin flap off of the muscle.
 With this technique, the skin is literally pinched together and the excess is removed.
-The theory to do it this way is that there may be less scarring and risk for ectropion or scleral show.
+The reason to do it this way is that there may be less scarring and risk for negative side effects.

 Skin And Muscle Excision

-The “classic” incision used for lower lid surgery was performed using a skin-muscle flap that was incised just inferior to the eyelid margin; the skin and muscle are elevated as one unit.
-This is still performed by some surgeons, and is indicated for some patients.
-If the lower lid has weak tone then a canthoplasty/canthopexy can be performed.
+The “classic” incision used for lower lid surgery is performed using a skin-muscle flap that is incised just below the eyelid margin with the skin and muscle being elevated as one unit.
+This is still performed by some plastic surgeons, and is recommended for some patients.
+If the lower lid is weak then a canthoplasty/canthopexy can be performed as well.

 Skin, Muscle, And Fat Excision